What is Plasma Medicine ?

 Cold plasma supports rapid re-epithelialization and reduce recovery times.

-Unlike traditional sterilization methods that rely on heat, chemicals, or prolonged exposure times, plasma enables rapid, localized decontamination suitable for sensitive environments.
+Unlike traditional methods that rely on heat chemicals or long exposure times plasma provides localized and efficient inactivation suitable for sensitive environments.

 • Medical equipment and device surfaces